Gyula, Hungary: Politics

 The current mayor of Gyula is Dr. Ernő István Görgényi of the Fidesz-KDNP party.

 The local Municipal Assembly has 14+1 members divided into this political parties and alliances:

+Sport

+The Christián László Municipal Sports Complex is a municipal sports complex, consisting of 13 hectares of sports facilities, which includes the Himer Center field with an athletics track and a football pitch surrounded by a motorcycle speedway track.
+In addition, there are two more full size football pitches, tennis courts, basketball and skateboarding facilities.